The 6 has the sixth worst commute

 Why look for work outside of downtown when you have no way to get there?
 Improving transit connectivity between major suburbs outside of downtown will help you get to your potential dream job and make it easier for employers to attract the best new talent.

-Union Station West will help lift up our communities
+A Regional Transit Centre will help lift up our communities

 Despite being an employment hotspot, some communities near the airport have unemployment rates well above the provincial average.
 A major transit hub would connect those residents to new jobs and services, giving them the upward income mobility to grow and prosper.
 A personal car costs about $200,000 over 25 years.
 A monthly transit pass for the same period is approximately 80% less.